EricR401S/Similarity-Search-GameCards-with-Rust-Qdrant/README.md

 ![alt text](images/image.png)

-Running the project and seeing for the prompt for user input.
+Running the project and seeing the prompt for user input.

 ![alt text](images/image-1.png)